Four Strategies for Improved Client-Designer Relationships

 - Critical success factor: Partnership-management competence.

-- Designer should know: Strategic fit with the clients is key; risks related to working together.
+- The designer should know: Strategic fit with the clients is key; risks related to working together.

 This relationship type is the most mature and the most demanding.
 It is similar to a joint venture, where the client and designer share a vision and a strategy.
 They also share the business risk to a certain extent.
 David Lewis certainly had a strategic relationship with Bang & Olufsen.
 The work of Lewis’s company played a crucial role in B&O’s success.